Charles Village, Baltimore: Housing stock

 Though there are a number of apartment buildings, much of Charles Village's housing stock consists of two- and three-story rowhouses built in the early 20th century.
 Many of the houses have been well maintained and, along with the rest of the city, the neighborhood has seen a boom in real estate prices in the first half of the 2000s.
 Some of the larger rowhouses have been converted into multi-unit apartment houses in more recent decades.

-In 1998, Charles Village residents were challenged to take up a paint brush and choose vividly uncommon colors for the facades and front porches of their Victorian rowhouses.
-Within five years, residents had enlivened more than 100 homes, including several which the owners have repainted more than once.
-More was at stake, though, than just neighborly relations; the contest offered $3,000 for the best front porch, $2,000 for the best flush front facade and even $500 for the best front door.
-And as the painters increased, so did the number of competitions, to up to three times a year with new prizes.
-City blocks, best railings, and entire homes were up for judging.
-The contests ended in 2003, but Charles Village homeowners say they are looking for the funding to restart the contest.
-The contests' lasting result is that the neighborhood is now part of iconic Baltimore, with pictures of the "Painted Ladies," as the homes are known, appearing on travel guides and magazine covers.

 Amenities and future development

 The neighborhood includes several small commercial districts and is within walking distance to the well-attended Waverly farmer's market.
 However, unlike many of the trendier neighborhoods in the city, there are few large-scale retail areas.
 That is in the process of changing, however, as two blocks of St. Paul Street in the northern part of the neighborhood have been completely redeveloped.

 On October 21, 2006, the first phase of a new development project was completed: a Barnes & Noble bookstore opened as an anchor to the retail space of a new dorm building, called Charles Commons, for Hopkins students.
 The project, completed in 2007, converted a stretch of rowhouses and small apartment buildings to the 600+ capacity dorm as well as multi-story condominiums, all of which contain ground-floor retail.
 The Barnes & Noble now serves both as the Johns Hopkins student bookstore and as a standard retail outlet for residents of North Baltimore City.